vinboxx/homelab-system-monitor/README.md

 # System Temperature Monitor

-A modular system temperature monitoring tool for CPU, RAM, and drive temperatures with colored output.
+A modular system temperature monitoring tool for CPU, RAM, and drive temperatures with colored graph visualization and real-time updates.

 ## File Structure